WWE News: Superstars And Many Others React To The Undertaker’s Retirement At ‘WrestleMania 33’

 — WWE (@WWE) April 3, 2017

 It really is difficult to never say never when it comes to wrestling, but it really does seem as if WrestleMania 33 may have been the last ride for The Undertaker.
 His age and health appear to have gotten the best of him and it is time for him to possibly retire from WWE and the ring for good.
-The loss to Roman Reigns to last night may have been his final match ever and if so, he is certainly getting respect and tributes from around the entire world.
+The loss to Roman Reigns last night was likely his final match ever, and if so, he is certainly getting respect and tributes from around the entire world.

 [Featured Image by WWE]